eye-division/jennyblyth/_gallery/andrew-walton.md

   **21 APRIL - 29 MAY 2016**

-  > Andrew Walton: "I was born just after WW2.
+  > *Andrew Walton: "I was born just after WW2.
 My parents had moved to Noke when they married in the early 1940s.
 We lived in a tiny cottage totally lacking modern amenities.
 No electricity, water from the well and an earth loo in 'The Elm Barn', a shed with a grand name, all set in a third of an acre of orchard.
-  An artist’s retreat from the hurly burly of war torn London, this was my world
-  - apple trees to climb, a stream to splash in, a duck pond beyond the gate where my brother and I launched catamaran boats whittled from elder sticks.
+An artist’s retreat from the hurly burly of war torn London, this was my world - apple trees to climb, a stream to splash in, a duck pond beyond the gate where my brother and I launched catamaran boats whittled from elder sticks.
 The village was a place apart - a road petering out on the edge of the moor, smelling of cows and cow parsley, deep ditches fringed by pollarded willows, and a huge sky.
-This is the place my life started.”
+This is the place my life started.”*

   Andrew Walton has spent the past two years retracing the Moor of his childhood